Apply for a commercial mechanical permit

 Commercial mechanical permit fees

 Commercial Mechanical permit fees are based on the value of the work to be performed and may include any review fees by City Reviewers.
-These fees are adopted by City Council and can be found here:
+The Mechanical Permit Fee Schedule is adopted by City Council.

 Submittal standards (projects with plan review)